verilator/verilator/docs/guide/exe_verilator.rst

    Run Verilator and record with the :command:`rr` command.
 See `https://rr-project.org <https://rr-project.org>`_.

+.. option:: --runtime-debug

+   Enable including debug assertions in the generated model.
+This may significantly decrease model performance.
+This option will only work with gcc/clang.

+   This option has the same effect as the following flags:

+   :vlopt:`--decorations node`
+     Instructs Verilator to add comments to the Verilated C++ code to assist determining what Verilog code was responsible for each C++ statement.

+   ``-CFLAGS -ggdb  -LDFLAGS -ggdb``
+     Instructs the compiler and linker to enable debugger symbols.

+   ``-CFLAGS -fsanitize=address,undefined  -LDFLAGS -fsanitize=address,undefined``
+     Instructs the compiler and linker to enable the address sanitizer, and undefined behavior sanitizer.

+   ``-CFLAGS -D_GLIBCXX_DEBUG``
+     Instructs the compiler to enable C++ library (glibc) internal assertions to find library-misuse issues.

+   ``-CFLAGS -DVL_DEBUG=1``
+     Instructs the compiler to enable Verilator's runtime assertions and debug capabilities.
+To enable debug print messages at runtime, see :vlopt:`+verilator+debug`.

+   The :vlopt:`-CFLAGS` and/or :vlopt:`-LDFLAGS` options used here pass the
+   following argument into the generated Makefile for use as compiler or linker options respectively.
+If you are using your own Makefiles, adapt appropriately to pass the suggested flags to the compiler and linker.

 .. option:: --savable

    Enable including save and restore functions in the generated model.
 See